profiseedev/azuredatafactory/documentation/Copy from Profisee REST API to CSV.md

     corresponding CSV column.

 > First click the **Import Schemas** button.
 You will be prompted to
-> confirm the value of the pipeline parameter for the EntityName.
+> confirm the value of the pipeline variable for the EntityId.
 Click
 > **OK**.
 >
 > <img src="./media/copyfrom_restapi_to_csv_12.png" style="width:3.19951in;height:2.28221in" />